neodgeo/Message-Us/README.md

 You can find the concerning files in MessageUs/popup/js and MessageUs/popup/css.

 Expert
-If you want to modify the plugin deeply by adding somenew feature in the admin settings, you\'ll need strong knowledge in php langage and wordpress API.
+If you want to modify the plugin deeply by adding somenew feature in the admin settings, you will need strong knowledge in php langage and wordpress API.
 You can find the concerning files in MessageUs/inc/admin.